Voronenko/fiks.im/README.md

-# fiks.me: A Simple Tool for Local App Debugging
+# fiks.im: A Simple Tool for Local App Debugging

 Just as lvh.voronenko.net, but branding neutral ;)